jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Sometimes the stars don't align.
 You may get an offer that is an adjacent field.
-For example, Tommy, one of my Computer Science mentees, received an internship that was closer to Data Science.
+For example, Tommy, one of my Computer Science undergraduate mentees, received an internship that was closer to Data Science.
 Given the dearth of internship offers, I encouraged him to take it.

 I asked him to review this blog entry, and I'm expanding this section based upon his reply, which included: